Saruccio/ff5_atmega328p_other_baud/README.md

     This software comes with ABSOLUTELY NO WARRANTY.

 See the full license text in the LICENSE file included in this repository or visit https://www.gnu.org/licenses/gpl-3.0.html.

-🤝 Acknowledgments
+### Acknowledgments

     Mikael Nordman for creating and maintaining the FlashForth system.

-    The FlashForth community for ongoing hardware support and documentatio
+    The FlashForth community for ongoing hardware support and documentation